swiss-territorial-data-lab/proj-rooftops/README.md

 ## Classification of the roof plane occupancy

-**Goal**: Classify the roof planes as "occupied" or "potentially free" based on their roughness and intensity.
+This set of scripts classifies the roof planes as "occupied" or "potentially free" based on their roughness and intensity.

-## Workflow
+### Script description

-(*facultative*) The script `get_lidar_infos.py` allows to get some characteristics of the point clouds.
+The script `get_lidar_infos.py` allows to get some characteristics of the point clouds.

 The following scripts are used to classify roof planes by occupancy:
 1. `rasterize_intensity.py`: creates an intensity raster for each LiDAR point cloud in the input directory.
-    - The parameters and the function for the raster of intensity are referenced here: [LidarIdwInterpolation - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/lidar_tools.html#LidarIdwInterpolation)
+    - The function used to produce the intensity rasters is [LidarIdwInterpolation - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/lidar_tools.html#LidarIdwInterpolation).
-2. `rasterize_roughness.py`: creates a DEM and saves it in a raster, then estimates the multi-scale roughness from the DEM.
+2. `rasterize_roughness.py`: creates a DEM and saves it as a raster, then estimates the multi-scale roughness from the DEM.
-    - The parameters and the function for the DEM are referenced here: [LidarDigitalSurfaceModel - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/lidar_tools.html#LidarDigitalSurfaceModel)
+    - The function used to produce the DEM is [LidarDigitalSurfaceModel - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/lidar_tools.html#LidarDigitalSurfaceModel).
-    - The parameters and the function for the multi-scale roughness are referenced here: [MultiscaleRoughness - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/geomorphometric_analysis.html#MultiscaleRoughness)
+    - The function used to calculate the multi-scale roughness is [MultiscaleRoughness - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/geomorphometric_analysis.html#MultiscaleRoughness).
-3. `get_zonal_stats.py`: gets zonal stats of intensity and roughness for roof planes.
+3. `get_zonal_stats.py`: gets zonal statistics of intensity and roughness for each roof plane.
-    - Roof planes smaller than 2 m<sup>2</sup> are classified as "occupied" and no zonal stats are calculated.
+    - Roof planes smaller than 2 m<sup>2</sup> are classified as "occupied" and no zonal statistics are calculated.
 They are too small for a solar or vegetated installation.
-    - When LiDAR point cloud is not classified as building under roof planes, they are classified as "undefined".
-The existence of a roof at this location should be controlled.
+    - If the LiDAR point cloud overlapping the roof plane is not classified as *building*, hte plane is classified as "undefined".
+The presence of a roof at this location should be controlled.
-4. Two possibilities were developed for classification:
+4. Two methods were developed for classification:
-    1. Using manual thresholds *without ground truth*:
+    1. Use of manual thresholds *without ground truth*:
-        - `manual_thresholds.py`: classifies the roofs using threshold passed in the config file.
+        - `manual_thresholds.py`: classifies the roofs using threshold defined in the config file.
-        - `assess_classif_surfaces.py`: if some ground truth is provided later on or an expert assess the result, calculates the precision of the classification, also called "satisfaction  rate" in the documentation.
+        - `assess_classif_surfaces.py`: if ground truth is provided later on or if an expert assesses the result, calculates the precision of the classification, also called "satisfaction  rate".
-    2. Using a random forest *with the ground truth*
+    2. Use of a random forest *with ground truth*
         - `random_forest.py`:
-            - train mode: if the parameter `TRAIN` is set to `True`, trains a model per office and saves them as pickle files, assesses the quality of the classification.
+            - train mode: if the `train` parameter is set to `True`, trains a model per office and saves them as pickle files, assesses the quality of the classifications.
-            - inference mode: if the parameter `TRAIN` is set to `False`, uses the saved models to make inferences on the roof planes.
+            - inference mode: if the `train` parameter is set to `False`, uses the trained models to make inferences about roof planes.

+### Workflow

-The corresponding command lines are provided here below.
+The command lines for the workflow are provided below.

 ```
 python scripts/occupation_classification/rasterize_intensity.py config/config_occupation_classification.yaml